-Our management has broad discretion over the use of most of our financial resources, including proceeds from our IPO, our former stock purchase agreement with Lincoln Park Capital Fund, LLC, and our April and May 2020 private placements, and we could spend such proceeds in ways our stockholders may not agree with or that do not yield a favorable return, if at all.
-If we do not invest or apply our financial resources, including the proceeds from our IPO and such purchase agreement in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.
+Our management has broad discretion over the use of most of our financial resources, including proceeds from financings and we could spend such proceeds in ways our stockholders may not agree with or that do not yield a favorable return, if at all.
+If we do not invest or apply our financial resources, including the proceeds from such financings and such purchase agreement in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.